 - AVOID: nectarines, oranges, dried fruits, bananas, prunes, honeydew, kiwis, cantaloupe, nectarines

 - Vegetables: broccoli, cauliflower, cabbage, carrots, cucumber, celery, eggplant, green beans, zucchini, yellow squash, lettuce, peppers, and onions

 - AVOID: avocado, asparagus, potatoes, winter squash, tomatoes, pumpkin, and cooked spinach

 Low iron and anemia are typical in seniors with chronic kidney disease.
 Foods with high iron content include beef, pork, chicken, liver, kidney and lima beans, and cereals with added iron.

-Compassionate Nursing Services, providers of Oakville senior home care services, can assist by shopping for, planning, and preparing healthy, nutritious meals according to any prescribed dietary plan, and we’ll even clean up your kitchen afterwards!
+Compassionate Nursing Services can assist by shopping for, planning, and preparing healthy, nutritious meals according to any prescribed dietary plan, and we’ll even clean up your kitchen afterwards!
 We are also here to provide transportation to physicians’ appointments, pick up prescriptions, and provide pleasant companionship which will make life with CKD easier.
-Contact us online or give us a call at 314-432-4312 to learn more about our top-rated Oakville senior home care services.
-To learn about all of the communities we serve, please visit our Service Area page.
+Contact us online or give us a call at 314-432-4312 to learn more about our top-rated Chesterfield caregiving services.
+Visit our Service Area page to see all of the communities we serve.